 Trigger-linked scenarios (postpartum, illness, meds, stress)

-When the main clue is a clearly identifiable trigger story—such as illness, fever, surgery, blood loss, childbirth, weight loss, or major stress—use Trigger-Related Shedding Hub: Causes & Timelines as the broader map first.
-Then use the narrower trigger pages below when one scenario clearly fits better than the others.
+When the main clue is a clearly identifiable trigger story—such as illness, fever, surgery, blood loss, childbirth, weight loss, major stress, or medication timing—use Trigger-Related Shedding Hub: Causes & Timelines as the broader map first.
+Then open the preserved library below when one scenario clearly fits better than the others.

 - Postpartum Telogen Effluvium: Hair Shedding After Pregnancy